 American Burying Beetle Distribution, Habitat, and Ecology

-Furthermore, like some similar species, this insect evolved as entirely carnivorous.
-While it will attack prey if necessary, it prefers to feed almost exclusively on carrion.
-The ready availability of this resource plays a key factor in its choice of habitats.
+Much like most reasonably similar species, this insect evolved as entirely carnivorous.
+While it will attack prey if necessary, the arthropod prefers to feed almost exclusively on carrion.
+The ready availability of this resource also plays a key factor in its choice of habitats.

-Males strive to locate a suitable carcass, typically something around the size of a bird and then attract a mate.
+Males of the American Burying Beetle try to find a suitable carcass.
+This equals something around the size of a bird.
+Then they attract a mate.
 After mating, the pair buries the carcass, and the female lays eggs adjacent to it.
 Once the eggs hatch, both parents tend the young.